CosmoCortney/MungPlex/README.md

 ## Before You Proceed
 If the app looks off go to Settings and change the UI scale.</br>
 It may happen for MungPlex to be unable to connect to a game.
-This might be due to changes to the emulator that make MungPlex incapable of finding the emulated RAM and game ID.
+This might be due to changes to the emulator that make MungPlex incapable of finding the emulated RAM and/or game ID.
 If this is the case you can reach out to the MungPlex Discord Server and report any problems.</br>
 </br>
-Even though this tool should not cause any damage to your games or system, it is possible to corrupt save data and cause blue screens and therefore result in data loss.
-It is good to have a backup of your save data and have every opened document and project saved.
+Even though this tool should not cause any damage to your games or system, it is possible to corrupt savegames and cause bluescreens and therefore result in data loss.
+It is always good to have a backup of your savegames and have every opened document and project saved.
 It is also possible for flashing lights and sudden loud noises to appear when editing random values.
 Keep this in mind especially if you are easily startled or suffer from epilepsy.
 Also do not use this tool for cheating online in public sessions/rooms!
 Only losers do that and you may get banned from your game's network.
 None of the contributors of this project bear any warranty or responsibility for any damage happening.